Efficient computation of the sinc matrix function for the integration of second-order differential equations: Introduction

 Several integration strategies start from the rewriting of~\eqref{eq:theproblem} as a first--order system.
 By introducing the variable $\mathbf{z}(t) = [\mathbf{y}(t),\mathbf{y}'(t)]^T$ we are able to transform the second-order differential problem into the following system of first-order

 where, for $O$ the all-zeros matrix and $I$ the identity matrix,

 Then, the solution can be obtained by reading the first row of the two-by-two block formula

 This choice is theoretically viable, and has been used many times in combination with Padé expansion for the matrix exponential, e.g., see~\cite{MR448947}.
 Furthermore, by applying suitable quadrature formulas to~\eqref{eq:exponentialintegrator} one produces the so-called exponential integrators schemes, for which we refer to the review~\cite{MR2652783}.
 To have efficient evaluations we require routines for computing products of matrix functions times a vector of Krylov-type.
 Nevertheless, we may have efficiency difficulties.
 Indeed, if $A$ is symmetric one needs to work with a matrix that is similar to a skew-symmetric matrix and, as observed in~\cite{https://doi.org/10.48550/arxiv.2206.06909,MR1472203}, polynomial Krylov approaches for the matrix exponential have indeed a slower convergence rate than in the symmetric case.
-To overcome this drawback in~\cite{https://doi.org/10.48550/arxiv.2206.06909} the proposed approach turns to polynomial Krylov methods with restart.
+To overcome this drawback in~\cite{https://doi.org/10.48550/arxiv.2206.06909} the proposed approach turns to polynomial Krylov methods with restart, {where another possibility is to use a two-pass version of Lanczos for which there is no need to restart~\cite{MR2357621}, but one must take into account the loss of orthogonality and the need to operate with the transpose of the operator.}

 Our approach in this work consists in directly discretizing the problem~\eqref{eq:theproblem} by means of Gautschi-type integrators~\cite{MR138200,MR1715573}; see Section~\ref{sec:integrators}.
 We focus on the numerical integration scheme given by